Onkalo spent nuclear fuel repository: Construction

 Once in operation, the disposal process will involve placing twelve fuel assemblies into a boron steel canister and enclosing it in a copper capsule.
 Each capsule will then be placed in its own hole in the repository and overpacked with bentonite clay.
-The estimated cost of this project is about €818 million, which includes construction, encapsulation, and operating costs.
+The construction cost of this project has so far been around €1 billion, and it is estimated that the operating of the site for one hundred years and eventually closing it will cost an additional €4 billion.
+In 2024 Finland produced 31133 GWh of electricity from nuclear power.
+Assuming the same production each year until Onkalo's closing the cost comes out to €0.0016/kWh.
 The State Nuclear Waste Management Fund has approximately €1.4 billion from charges for generated electricity.

 The Onkalo repository is expected to be large enough to accept canisters of spent fuel for around one hundred years.
 At this point, the final encapsulation and burial will take place, and the access tunnel will be backfilled and sealed.

 Criticism

 In 2012, a research group at the Royal Institute of Technology in Stockholm, Sweden, published research suggesting the copper capsules are not as corrosion-proof as the companies planning the repositories claim (see KBS-3).
 This was refuted when SKB undertook follow-up studies, which indicated that the alleged corrosion process does not exist, and that the initial experiments were not correctly executed and/or the wrong conclusions were drawn.
 In 2019, another study concluded that radiation effects should not significantly damage the canisters during 100,000 years.

-The spent nuclear fuel has 94% of the original energy content.
-Spent nuclear fuel is a valuable resource that can be utilized in breeder reactors, and several other components also have useful applications.
-The fissile Plutonium-239 content could contribute to humanity's conversion to clean and reliable energy into the future, and burying it in permanent sealed storage would limit that potential.

 Treatment in media

-Danish director Michael Madsen has co-written and directed a feature-length documentary Into Eternity (2010) where the initial phase of the excavation is featured and experts interviewed.
+Danish director Michael Madsen has co-written and directed a feature-length documentary, Into Eternity (2010), in which the initial phase of the excavation is featured and experts interviewed.
 The director's special emphasis is on the semiotic difficulties in meaningfully marking the depository as dangerous for people in the distant future.

-American anthropologist Vincent Ialenti has written a book Deep Time Reckoning (2020) that explores how Onkalo repository "safety case" experts envisioned distant future ecosystems and reflected on the limits of human knowledge.
+American anthropologist Vincent Ialenti has written a book, Deep Time Reckoning (2020), that explores how Onkalo repository "safety case" experts envisioned distant future ecosystems and reflected on the limits of human knowledge.
 His book is based on 32 months of in-person fieldwork in Finland.

 American singer and songwriter Emperor X used a sketch of the facility as the album art for the related song "10,000-Year Earworm to Discourage Resettlement Near Nuclear Waste Repositories".

+Robert Macfarlane wrote about Onkalo in the last chapter of his book "Underland: A Deep Time Journey".